Real Money vs Cryptocurrency

 December 7, 2025

-of needing to trade their goods or labor for someone else’s goods or labor.
-Gold
+instead of needing to trade their goods or labor for someone else’s goods or

-or silver coins of standard size and purity made trading easier than exchanging
+labor.
+Gold or silver coins of standard size and purity made trading easier

 Electronic payment systems are now much faster than checks